-The graph includes an estimate of the HEAT target expressed as days between infections.
+Figure 3 and Figure 5 include an estimate of the HEAT target expressed as days between infections.
 It is important to note that the HEAT target is estimated to provide an indication of performance but this should be interpreted with caution.
-This is because NHS Borders SAB numbers are small and the acute occupied bed days denominator fluctuates, (it has reduced by 22% in the two years from 2011 to 2013).
+This is because NHS Borders case numbers are small and as already described, the occupied bed days denominator fluctuates.
 These factors will be significant in the final assessment of how NHS Borders has performed against this target.